$\ell_1$-Regularized Generalized Least Squares: Introduction

 When performing regression in the high-dimensional setting, where the number of covariates $p$ is greater than the number of data-points $n$, it is common to utilize regularized estimators that constrain parameters to lie in some restricted sub-space.
 Consider the linear regression model

-where $X\in\mathbb{R}^{n\times p}$ is a high-dimensional (reduced-rank) matrix of stochastic explanatory variables and $\beta_{0}\in\mathbb{R}^{p}$ is the true vector of unkown parameters.
-If we assume sparsity on the coefficients $\beta_{0}$, i.e. many are zero, then a popular estimator for the regression coefficients is given by the \emph{least-absolute shrinkage and selection operator (LASSO hereafter)}.
-This is defined as the minimizer:
+where $X$ is a high-dimensional matrix of stochastic explanatory variables, and $L$ is a lower-triangular matrix such that $e=Lu$ represents a sequence of random errors with autocovariance matrix $\mathrm{\Gamma:=Cov}(e)=\sigma_{u}^{2}LL^{\top}$.
+If we assume the coefficients $\beta$ are sparse, i.e. many are zero, then a popular estimator for these coefficients is given by the \emph{least-absolute shrinkage and selection operator (LASSO hereafter) }defined as

 for $\lambda_{n}\geq0.$ There has been much research on such estimators (see \cite{wainwright2019high,buhlmann2011statistics} for a review), including many alternative forms of regularization, e.g. ridge regression (Tikhonov regularization), elastic-net, and the group-LASSO penalty, among others.
 Broadly speaking, different regularization functions enable one to easily impose restrictions or priors on the parameters \cite{hastie2009elements,Negahban2012,Wainwright2009}.
-In our case, we desire to understand, and improve such estimators in the presence of autocorrelated noise - that is when $\Gamma_{0}$ in (\ref{eq: regression}) is no longer a diagonal matrix with elements $\Gamma_{0}^{ij}=\rho^{\lvert i-j\rvert}$ for some $\lvert\rho\rvert<1$.
+The focus of this paper is to improve such estimators in the presence of autocorrelated noise where we focus on the $\ell_{1}$ penalized case as an example.

-If one considers (\ref{eq:lasso}), then we would intuitively expect the estimator to be more efficient with independent errors, compared to when the errors possess some general autocorrelation structure\footnote{For a given stationary variance $\diag(\Gamma)=\sigma^{2}$.}.
-Generalized Least Squares (GLS) represents a simple extension to the least-squares objective that can mitigate this increased variation, whereby we \emph{whiten} the data prior to performing the estimation, i.e., $\tilde{y}=Ry$ and $\tilde{X}=RX$ where $R=\Gamma_{0}^{-1/2}$---thus after Whitening, the errors will appear to have zero correlation.
-In a classical $n>p$, $n\rightarrow\infty$ asymptotic setting, GLS estimators have been well studied theoretically \cite{Kariya2004,Koreisha2001}.
-For our study, we consider the simple GLS-LASSO estimator of the following form:
+If one considers (\ref{eq:lasso}), then we would intuitively expect the estimator to be more efficient when faced with data generated with independent errors, compared to when the errors possess some general autocorrelation structure\footnote{For a given stationary variance $\diag(\Gamma)=\sigma^{2}$.}.
+Generalized Least Squares (GLS) represents a simple extension to the least-squares objective that can mitigate this increased variation, whereby we \emph{whiten} the data prior to performing the estimation, i.e., we define $\tilde{y}=Ry$ and $\tilde{X}=RX$ where $R=L^{-1}$---thus after whitening, the errors $\tilde{y}-\tilde{X}\beta$ will appear to have zero correlation.
+In a classical $p$ fixed, $n\rightarrow\infty$ asymptotic setting, GLS estimators have been well studied theoretically \cite{Kariya2004,Koreisha2001}.
+For our study, we consider the GLS-LASSO estimator of the following form: